simonthum/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

+## Avoid the use of Task.Delay outside of clear-cut timing scenarios

+It can be tempting to use Task.Delay to replace proper synchronization or task management.
+Delays may be used to cover up all sorts of problems
+ranging from improper synchronization, badly designed concurrency domains or event loops, to missed awaits from void returning methods.

+:x: **AVOID** using Task.Delay to ~~cover up~~ handle non-timing issues.
+It will put you an a thin fragile path between hard-to-grasp performance problems and outright failure.

+TODO example

 ## Always call `FlushAsync` on `StreamWriter`(s) or `Stream`(s) before calling `Dispose`

 When writing to a `Stream` or `StreamWriter`, even if the asynchronous overloads are used for writing, the underlying data might be buffered.
 When data is buffered, disposing the `Stream` or `StreamWriter` via the `Dispose` method will synchronously write/flush, which results in blocking the thread and could lead to thread-pool starvation.
 Either use the asynchronous `DisposeAsync` method (for example via `await using`) or call `FlushAsync` before calling `Dispose`.